peterrojs/nba-scrape/README.md

 ```

 ## Notes
-* The CLI uses Selenium and a chromedriver for Chrome 91, so Chrome 91 needs to be installed for the CLI to work
+* The CLI uses Selenium and a chromedriver to work.
+It automatically downloads the appropriate driver to work with Chrome.